dnagir/approache/source/_posts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 Now that you've got your posts, you want to set-up the redirection from your blog to your new site.

 I prepared [simple Sinatra application](https://github.com/dnagir/approache-redirects/blob/master/app.rb) for that.
-You definitely want to fork and tweek it to your needs.
+You definitely want to fork and tweak it to your needs.
 Note that I'm not using the `blog/YYYY/MM/DD/title` format.
 I just use the `blog/title` format.

 Now go ahead and deploy this app.
 I've decided to use Heroku for that which is the simplest and easiest way to go.